tekknolagi/the-whole-bagel/abstract.md

 * Can we make the compiler small enough that including it pays off?
 * Can we get good enough profiling information to make good inlining decisions, guards, specialization, etc without using a tracing approach?
+  * The interpreter written in Lox will be slower than a corresponding interpreter written in C/C++/Rust that makes good use of the language.
+How well can we JIT interpreters though?
+* Is this new IR the right IR?
+It's going to need to span a mix of high and low level.
+Perhaps something like MLIR is a good fit?